 In June 2014, the FASB issued ASU 2014-12, Compensation-Stock Compensation: Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period.
 ASU 2014-12 requires that performance targets that affect vesting and that could be achieved after the requisite service period be treated as performance conditions.
 The effective date of ASU 2014-12 is for interim and annual reporting periods beginning after December 15, 2015.
-The ASU is not expected to materially impact the Company's consolidated financial statements.
+The adoption of this ASU did not have a material impact on the Company's consolidated financial statements.